 The most famous distance or starting point marker is the Roman Milliarium Aureum (Golden Milestone), whose remains are located in the Forum of Ancient Rome.

-Some historians believe that Julius Ceasar’s great-nephew, Emperor Augustus erected the marble or bronze Golden Milestone marker as the starting point for the Roman road network, which also displayed the distances to major cities in the entire Roman empire.
+Some historians believe that Julius Ceasar’s great-nephew, Emperor Augustus, erected the marble or bronze Golden Milestone marker as the starting point for the Roman road network, displaying the distances to major cities in the Roman empire.

 All that is left of Romes’s ancient milestone marker is the base (pictured above) with “Millarium Auveum” inscribed at the base.